 Withholding and reporting in a subsequent year.
-For 2019, proposed regulations issued on December 18, 2018 (83 FR 64757) allow partnerships or trusts that are permitted to withhold in a subsequent year with respect to a foreign partner's or beneficiary's share of income for the prior year to designate the deposit of the withholding as attributable to the preceding year.
+Proposed regulations issued on December 18, 2018 (83 FR 64757) would allow partnerships or trusts that are permitted to withhold in a subsequent year with respect to a foreign partner's or beneficiary's share of income for the prior year to designate the deposit of the withholding as attributable to the preceding year.
 In such a case, the partnership or trust will be required to report the associated amount and tax withheld on Forms 1042 and 1042-S for the preceding year.
 If a partnership withholds on a foreign partner's share of income after March 15 of the subsequent year, the due date for filing the applicable Form(s) 1042-S is September 15 of the subsequent year.
-For example, if a partnership withholds on April 1, 2020, with respect to a foreign partner's share of undistributed income for the 2019 calendar year, the partnership may designate the deposit as made for 2019 and report the liability and tax withheld on the 2019 Form 1042 and the 2019 Form 1042-S for the partner.
-The partnership or trust must also ensure that its chapter 3 status code properly reflects its status as a partnership or trust (including as a Withholding Foreign Partnership (WP) or Withholding Foreign Trust (WT)).
+For example, if a partnership withholds on April 1, 2022, with respect to a foreign partner's share of undistributed income for the 2021 calendar year, the partnership may designate the deposit as made for 2021 and report the liability and tax withheld on the 2021 Form 1042 and the 2021 Form 1042-S for the partner.
+The partnership or trust must also ensure that its chapter 3 status code properly reflects its status as a partnership or trust (including as a WP or WT).
 The associated liability should be reported on line 59, with the share of income to the partner or beneficiary reported on line 62, and the amount withheld reported on line 65b.

 Note.
-Reporting in the preceding year is also permitted when a partnership or trust allocates a share of income allocable to a partner or beneficiary attributable to the preceding year that was not distributed during that year provided that the partnership meets the previously referenced due date of September 15, 2020, for the applicable Form(s) 1042-S.
+Reporting in the preceding year is also permitted when a partnership or trust allocates a share of income allocable to a partner or beneficiary attributable to the preceding year that was not distributed during that year, provided that the partnership meets the previously referenced due date of September 15, 2022, for the applicable Form(s) 1042-S.

 Note.
-A U.S. partnership or trust may apply the proposed regulations for 2019 in lieu of the reporting otherwise described above.
-The proposed regulation may also be applied by a foreign partnership or trust that itself withholds as described above.
+A U.S. partnership or trust may rely on the proposed regulations for 2021 in lieu of the reporting described earlier.
+See Foreign partners of U.S. partnerships and foreign beneficiaries of U.S. trusts, earlier.
+The proposed regulations may also be applied by a foreign partnership or trust that itself withholds as described above.

 Note.
 For rules that apply for WPs and WTs, see Rev. Proc.
 2017-21, 2017-6 I.R.B.
-791. See also Notice 2020-2.
+791, available at IRS.gov/irb/2017-06 IRB#RP-2017-21.

 Corporate distributions.
-Do not include on lines 1 through 60 any tax liability caused by adjustments of underwithheld tax on corporate distributions made in calendar year 2019 if the following apply.
+Do not include on lines 1 through 60 any tax liability caused by adjustments of underwithheld tax on corporate distributions made in calendar year 2021 if the following apply.